 There is not much we would hear without our cochlea.
-Our what?
 The cochlea is a part of our inner ear and looks remarkably like a snail's shell.
 This minute masterpiece of mammal physiology - only a few millimetres large - acts as a sound amplifier and without it the noises which surround us would be mere fuzz.
-And how does it amplify sound?
-Amongst the many controversial theories, there is one which is based on the behaviour of quite a singular protein: prestin.
-Why singular?
-Because prestin is the only cellular motor to date which does not require biological energy - such as ATP - to function.
+How does it amplify sound?
+Amongst the many controversial theories, one is based on the behaviour of a singular protein: prestin.
+Singular, because prestin is the only cellular motor to date which does not require biological energy - such as ATP - to function.

 Understanding the biophysics of hearing stretches back to the 6th century.
 Pythagorus reasoned that sound was a vibration in the air.
 His followers showed that the membrane in our outer ear - the eardrum - vibrated in response to sound and this was how it was transmitted further inside.
 Not much more progress was made until the 16th century when the existence of three ossicles were described in the middle ear: the hammer, the anvil and the stirrup.
 And in 1561, the snail-shaped cochlea was discovered.
 Two hundred years later, the Italian anatomist Alfonso Corti (1822-1876) had a closer look at the cochlea.
 A cross section revealed a complicated structure which nests within three 'tubes', is bathed in fluid and follows the length of the cochlea; he named the structure the organ of Corti.